What Is AI-Driven Development?

 3

-Initialize Session Logs
+Initialize Session State and Compact

 The session log hook creates or reuses the current session log path under